Kierandoolan/milestone-2-Christmas-Card-Game/README.md

 [View the live project here.]()

 This is the main website for the site called The Christmas Game.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients and visitors of the page.
+It is designed to be responsive and accessible on a range of devices, making it easy to use for visitors of the page.

 <h2 align="center"><img src="assets/images/screen-responsive.png"></h2>